top of page

 Call for Reviewers

-The AACcessible Editorial Board is in need of volunteers to serve as peer reviewers for proposals submitted during the 2023 AAC Early Starts Conference Call for Papers.
-Each proposal submitted to the Call for Papers will be reviewed by one Lead Editor and two Peer Reviewers.
-The overall purpose of proposal review is to ensure the provision of evidence-based, quality learning content at the AACES Conference.
+The AACcessible Editorial Board needs volunteers to serve as peer reviewers for proposals submitted during the 2024 AAC Early Starts Conference Call for Presenters.
+Each proposal submitted to the Call for Presenters will be reviewed by one Lead Editor and two Peer Reviewers.
+The overall purpose of the proposal review is to ensure the provision of evidence-based, quality learning content at the AACES Conference.
 The details of the Peer Reviewer position are outlined below.

 Peer Reviewer Term & Responsibilities